greg-raven/Uncommon-Sense/_drafts/staging.md

 Those who profess to favor freedom and yet depreciate agitation, are people who want crops without ploughing the ground; they want rain without thunder and lightning; they want the ocean without the roar of its many waters.
 The struggle may be a moral one, or it may be a physical one, or it may be both.
 But it must be a struggle.
 Power concedes nothing without a demand; it never has and it never will.
 Frederick Douglass

-To educate a man is to unfit him to be a slave.
-Frederick Douglass

 Liberty is meaningless where the right to utter one's thoughts and opinions has ceased to exist.
 Frederick Douglass